How to 3D Scan a Face

 Sample of Photos taken for a Face Scan

-1. Make sure you have taken at least 9 or more photos.
+1. Make sure your have taken at least 9 or more photos.
 Look over them to make sure all of them are high quality.

 2. Tap "Generate Preview"